jundalisay/spblist/content/en/research/mohammad/quran/sura-052.md

 quiring.
 26. They will say, “Before this, we were fearful for our families.
-27. But Allah blessed us, and spared us the ag- ony of the Fiery Winds.
+27. But Enki blessed us, and spared us the ag- ony of the Fiery Winds.
 28. Before this, we used to pray to Him.
 He is the Good, the Compassionate.”